seanpm2001/AI2001_Docs/Docs/Datasets/Types/Linguistics/README.md

 Linguistic datasets are used for various linguistic tasks, including translation, word generation, spell checking, and more.

-As of 2023, Thursday, July 20th, there are `90` linguistic datasets, with many more planned in the coming months (although a temporary pause started on 2023, Saturday, May 6th) They include:
+As of 2023, Friday, July 21st, there are `92` linguistic datasets, with many more planned in the coming months (although a temporary pause started on 2023, Saturday, May 6th) They include:

 <details open><summary><p lang="en"><b><u>Click/tap here to expand/collapse this listing</u></b></p></summary>